rishav771/ESS_Image-Analysis/README.md

 ### 3. Real-time Image Analysis

-- Implemented real-time image analysis using OpenCV and TensorFlow.
+- Implemented real-time image analysis using OpenCV and PyTorch.
 - Enabled quick and efficient processing of video streams to identify areas with higher human presence, resulting in a 25% decrease in unnecessary lighting usage.

 ### 4. Testing and Fine-tuning